Firthir/vue-info/README.md

     };
     ```

-    add it to your template
+    Then add it to your template

     ```
     <VueInfo>